Everyone is at risk for cancer, but if you have had cancer, or have a family history of cancers, you may be at a higher risk than the general public.

 Genomics is the study of genetic (hereditary) factors behind diseases.
-The Utah Cancer Control Program (UCCP) receives Centers for Disease Control and Prevention (CDC) funding to increase the use of family health history, genetic counseling, and testing for hereditary cancers.
+The Utah Cancer Genomics Program (UCGP) receives Centers for Disease Control and Prevention (CDC) funding to increase the use of family health history, genetic counseling, and testing for hereditary cancers.

 BRCA1 and BRCA2 are genes that protect you from getting certain cancers.
 If you have a mutation (change) in the BRCA1 or BRCA2 gene you are more likely to get breast and/or ovarian cancer.